Campaigns update: HS2 review takes centre stage

 Cheltenham Oaks threatened again

-You may remember the long running case of the Cheltenham Oaks featured in last November’s blog.
-Back then we were celebrating as the planning application had been refused and the veteran oak trees were saved.
+You may remember the long running case of the Cheltenham Oaks.
+Back in November 2018, we were celebrating as the planning application had been refused and the veteran oak trees were saved.

 But the case has been taken to appeal and the developers have claimed that the veteran trees don’t deserve their status.
 We disagree!
 Having given evidence at the hearing in mid-August, we’re now waiting for the final decision.
 We’ll keep you updated.